 Other types of AFib are:

-- paroxysmal: AFib that is intermittent and lasts less than one week
+- paroxysmal: AFib that’s intermittent and lasts less than one week

-- persistent: AFib that is continuous for more than one week but no more than 12 months
+- persistent: AFib that’s continuous for more than one week but no more than 12 months

-- permanent: AFib that is continuous and isn’t treated
+- permanent: AFib that’s continuous and does not respond to treatment